BEagle1984/silverback/docs/concepts/overview.md

 ## What's Silverback?

-Silverback is basically two things:
-* a message bus (actually a mediator) that can be used to decouple layers or components inside an application
-* an abstraction over a message broker like Apache Kafka or RabbitMQ.
+Silverback is essentially a bus that can be either used internally to an application or connected to a message broker to integrate different applications or microservices.

-Combining those two fundamental pieces allows to build reactive and resilient microservices, using a very simple and familiar programming model.

 <figure>
 	<a href="~/images/diagrams/overview.png"><img src="~/images/diagrams/overview.png"></a>